juhana/vorple-if.com/docs/filesystem.md

 The file of Best Recipes (owned by project "VORPLE") is called "recipes".
 ```

+> Inform 7 has a strict policy when it comes to filenames: The file must be
+> between 3 and 23 letters a-z or numbers, start with a letter, and may not
+> contain special characters or punctuation (which also means no file extensions
+> allowed.)
+Vorple can create any valid filename that doesn't conform to Inform's
+> restrictions, but those files can't then be read from Inform.

 Vorple detects whether it's running an Inform 6 or 7 game and automatically adds the
 correct header to Inform 7 files when using `vorple.file.write()` and doesn't include
 it to the return value of `vorple.file.read()`.